Tetnuldi Ski Resort Georgia

 Where is Tetnuldi Georgia?

 From the Kutaisi airport the quickest way to Mestia (& Tetnuldi) is via a private transfer.
-Unless you have one organised with a tour operator or hotel, use our listing to get a quality transfer direct to your accommodation.
+Unless you have one organised via your tour operator or hotel, you can use GoTrip for a private shuttle, but pay a little more for a good, safe driver.
+Make sure the vehicle is all-wheel drive and with snow tyres

 Mainstream public transport services direct to Tetnuldi from the airport do not exist (that we are aware of any!), so a bus or taxi into the city, then a minibus (marshrutka) from the main Kutaisi bus station is required.
-This is a cheap alternative (25-30GEL) to a private transfer but comes with the relative discomfort of a lengthy transfer in a cramped bus plus a big question mark over where one puts your skis!
+This is a very cheap alternative to a private transfer but comes with the relative discomfort of a lengthy transfer in a cramped bus plus a big question mark over where one puts your skis.
+Please let us know if you have succeeded in this challenge!

 Once in Mestia, the final part of the journey is along an ice & snow-covered road with a reputation bordering on the notoriously bad!
 Local accommodation providers can organise a taxi or shuttle up to the mountain, but it is recommended to only use 4x4 or truck/bus transport during winter.
-The shuttle's up to the mountain fuel the local economy so the price can be as steep as the ascent if not in a group.
+The shuttle's up to the mountain fuel the local winter economy so the price can be as steep as the ascent if not in a large group.
+Most of the cars are Delica 4wd vans that can take up to 7 passengers comfortably.
 Rental cars should similarly only be driven up by experienced drivers with vehicles equipped for winter driving.
 The term best used to describe how to drive in the Georgian mountains is 'with caution’.

 For more information about getting around the country, see our Travel to Georgia page.